• Blog

 Period cravings: What do they mean?

-You know the drill: Three spoonfuls into the peanut butter container you think, What am I doing?
+You know the drill: Three spoonfuls into the peanut butter jar, you think, What am I doing?
 And then you realize the date.
 Your period is due in about a week.

 You are likely familiar with cravings before periods, including chocolate, carbohydrates, sweets, salty foods and more.
 Here we discuss why you might crave these foods and what your specific cravings may indicate.
-We’ll also share some foods that could possibly help reduce premenstrual syndrome (PMS) symptoms.
+We’ll also suggest ways to deal with period cravings and share some foods that might help reduce premenstrual syndrome (PMS) symptoms.

 Craving chocolate during your period